ronyhe/vid_buster/readme.md

 ## Installation
 Pre-requisites:
-- python3
+- python3 (required by yt-dlp)
 - node.js (hopefully via nvm)
-- ffmpeg (optional, but recommended)
+- ffmpeg (optional, but recommended.
+It enables yt-dlp to give a better experience)

 Steps:
 1. Clone this repo